purton-tech/rust-grpc-web/README.md

 A Rust implementation of [gRPC][] for browser clients.
 Useful for webassembly based framewoks such as Yew and Seed.rs.

+Creates client stubs that can make gRPC calls.
+Needs to be used with the gRCP-Web proxy from improbable https://github.com/improbable-eng/grpc-web

 ## Generating Client Code

 ```toml